raavi-mehta/gls/README.md

 directory, along with their filetype, size, and MD5 checksum.
 Symbolic links will also be listed with their relative and absolute paths.

+Note: This project was created for experimental/learning purposes.

 Example Output
 --------------
 ![Alt text](example.png?raw=true "Title")